A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Other Multi-Task Objectives}

-Gen-Co \cite{cui2022genco} uses multiple discriminators to extract diverse and complementary information from samples.
-This {\em co-training} has two major modules: weight-discrepancy co-training which trains separate $D$s with different weights, and data-discrepancy co-training which in addition to training separate $D$s also uses different information as inputs, \ie, spatial or frequency information.
-AdaptiveIMLE \cite{aghabozorgi2023adaptiveimle} proposes an adaptive version of implicit maximum likelihood estimation \cite{li2018imle} to improve the mode coverage by assigning different boundary radii for each sample.
-PathcDiffusion \cite{wang2023patchdiffusion} and AnyResGAN \cite{chai2022anyresolution} show the effectiveness of {\em Patch-Level} learning of the generators.
-Diffusion-GAN \cite{wang2023diffusiongan} leverages the {\em diffusion process} to improve training GANs by gradually increasing the task hardness for $D$.
-D2C \cite{sinha2021d2c} uses a DM to improve the sampling process of VAEs by denoising the latent codes and feeding VAE with a clean latent code for sample generation.
-FSDM \cite{giannone2022fsdm} uses an attentive conditioning mechanism and aggregates image patch information using a vision transformer for image generation for unseen classes.
+Gen-Co \citep{cui2022genco} uses multiple discriminators to extract diverse and complementary information from samples.
+This {\em co-training} has two major modules: weight-discrepancy co-training, which trains separate $D$s with different weights, and data-discrepancy co-training which in addition to training separate $D$s also uses different information as inputs, \ie, spatial or frequency information.
+AdaptiveIMLE \citep{aghabozorgi2023adaptiveimle} proposes an adaptive version of implicit maximum likelihood estimation \citep{li2018imle} to improve the mode coverage by assigning different boundary radii for each sample.
+RS-IMLE \citep{vashist2024rejection} also leverages implicit maximum likelihood estimation but for choosing a different prior so that the samples selected for training have a distribution more similar to those sampled at inference.
+PathcDiffusion \citep{wang2023patchdiffusion} and AnyResGAN \citep{chai2022anyresolution} show the effectiveness of {\em Patch-Level} learning of the generators.
+Diffusion-GAN \citep{wang2023diffusiongan} leverages the {\em diffusion process} to improve training GANs by gradually increasing the task hardness for $D$.
+D2C \citep{sinha2021d2c} uses a DM to improve the sampling process of VAEs by denoising the latent codes and feeding VAE with a clean latent code for sample generation.
+FSDM \citep{giannone2022fsdm} uses an attentive conditioning mechanism and aggregates image patch information using a vision transformer for image generation for unseen classes.
+SpiderGAN \citep{asokan2023spider} uses an image dataset as input for training a GAN under limited data instead of using latent codes.
+It argues that choosing a low-entropy dataset (instead of high-entropy latent codes from a Normal distribution) helps with faster and better training procedures.
+They further propose a signed Inception Distance metric to select a closer subset of data to the target domain.